Class import behaviour not consistent "rake puppet:import:puppet_classes" x "UI"

 I've tried to set an empty string in Foreman's "modulepath" setting and then by clicking in the import via UI it wants to delete all classes from all environments (Weird!).

-#3 Updated by Olivier Le Cam over 7 years ago
+#3 Updated by Olivier Le Cam almost 8 years ago

 I face the same problem.
 Here is my puppet.conf:

 [main] logdir=/var/log/puppet vardir=/var/lib/puppet ssldir=/var/lib/puppet/ssl rundir=/var/run/puppet factpath=$vardir/lib/facter templatedir=$confdir/templates server=puppet.mydomain.tld external_nodes=/etc/puppet/external_node.rb node_terminus=exec #pluginsync=true reports=log,foreman [master] ssl_client_header = SSL_CLIENT_S_DN ssl_client_verify_header = SSL_CLIENT_VERIFY storeconfigs=true #thin_storeconfigs = true dbadapter=mysql dbuser=puppet dbpassword=secret dbserver=localhost dbsocket=/var/run/mysqld/mysqld.sock [production] modulepath=/etc/puppet/modules [dev] modulepath=/etc/puppet/modules [staging] modulepath=/etc/puppet/modules

-#5 Updated by Ashley Penney over 7 years ago
+#5 Updated by Ashley Penney almost 8 years ago

 Same for me: